 Central to the park is this sculpture of Martin Luther King, Jr. Of course, MLK, Jr. was famously jailed in Birmingham for his participation in protests that were prohibited by the state circuit court.
 He wrote the famous “Letter from Birmingham Jail” during his time there.

 The bombing of the 16th Street Baptist Church occurred on Sunday, September 15, 1963.
 In the early hours on that date, four members of the Klan planted numerous sticks of dynamite under the steps on the side of the church and near the basement.
-A group of children were in the basement readying themselves for the choir.
-One of the bombers called and said ‘three minutes’ but the bomb exploded less than one minute later.
-Killed were Carol Denise McNair, age 11, Carole Robertson, age 14, Addie Mae Collins, age 14, and Cynthia Wesley, age 14.
+A group of children was in the basement readying themselves for the choir.
+One of the bombers called and said “three minutes,” but the bomb exploded less than one minute later.
+Killed were Carol Denise McNair, age 11, Carole Robertson age 14, Addie Mae Collins age 14, and Cynthia Wesley, age 14.
 Violence increased in the hours after the bombing.
 The tragic events this day captured the media’s attention and really helped the world to fully see the life and death struggle for civil rights.
 No one stood trial for this crime until 1977.
-Investigators soon zeroed in on four suspects but no one would talk and evidence was lacking.
+Investigators soon zeroed in on four suspects, but no one would talk, and evidence was lacking.
 The Feds also blocked any charges against the suspects and had their files sealed.
 In 1971 the new AG of Alabama reopened the case.
 In 1977 Robert Chambliss was found guilty of the murder of Carol Denise McNair.
 In 2001 Thomas Edwin Blanton was tried and convicted, Bobby Frank Cherry in 2002.
 The fourth suspect, Herman Cash, was never charged.
 Tours are available for a fee.

 We spent 2 days in Birmingham before moving on.
 You need to really take your time here and absorb the history.
 It was a great experience.

 Our next destination was Montgomery, AL. First on our list was the Southern Poverty Law Center’s Civil Rights Memorial Center.
-The memorial was designed by Maya Lin, of Vietnam Veterans Memorial fame.
-It commemorates names and dates of the civil rights movement.
+The memorial was designed by Maya Lin of Vietnam Veterans Memorial fame.
+It commemorates the names and dates of the civil rights movement.
 Water rolls across the black granite memorial of names and dates with the inscription: . . . .until justice rolls down like waters and righteousness like a mighty stream.
-We did go inside and there were very nice exhibits there on civil rights, hate groups and the Wall of Tolerance.
+We did go inside, and there were very nice exhibits there on civil rights, hate groups, and the Wall of Tolerance.